kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 | **new, gate off** | Pre-KEP      | Pre-KEP          | Pre-KEP          |
 | **new, gate on**  | Driver-only  | Devices skipped  | **Full feature** |

-- **Pre-KEP.** The apiserver does not serve `compatibilityGroups` (it either doesn't know the field, or has the gate off, in which case it strips on writes).
+- **Pre-KEP.** The apiserver does not serve either `compatibilityGroups` field (it either doesn't know them, or has the gate off, in which case it strips on writes).
 The scheduler sees no constraints and allocates as before this KEP.
 Drivers reject incompatible allocations at preparation time.
-- **Driver-only.** The apiserver persists and serves `compatibilityGroups`, but an old scheduler doesn't recognise the field and allocates without considering it.
+- **Driver-only.** The apiserver persists and serves both `compatibilityGroups` fields, but an old scheduler doesn't recognise them and allocates without considering it.
 Pods may be scheduled with incompatible devices; the DRA driver rejects them at preparation time.
-- **Devices skipped.** The apiserver serves `compatibilityGroups`, and a new scheduler with the gate off recognises the field but is not permitted to enforce it.
-To avoid allocations it cannot validate, the scheduler excludes any device that declares `compatibilityGroups` from consideration.
+- **Devices skipped.** The apiserver serves both `compatibilityGroups` fields, and a new scheduler with the gate off recognises them but is not permitted to enforce them.
+To avoid allocations it cannot validate, the scheduler excludes any device that declares `compatibilityGroups` from consideration, along to preventing consumption of `counterSet`s that have `compatibilityGroups` assigned to them (known from claim statuses).
   Devices that do not declare the field are scheduled normally.
 - **Full feature.** The scheduler filters incompatible candidates during allocation.
 Drivers continue to validate at preparation time for defense in depth.

-**Mixed-version HA kube-scheduler.** Replicas may temporarily operate in different cells of the table (e.g., during a rolling restart or a gate flip).
-If some replicas don't enforce and others do, the non-enforcing replicas may allow allocations the enforcing replicas would reject; if some replicas skip declared devices, those behave more conservatively than the enforcing replicas.
-In all cases the worst-case outcome is a driver-side rejection at preparation time; no incorrect allocations result.
-Resolution is to complete the rollout.

 **Downgrade with in-flight allocations.** Devices already allocated under the new rules remain allocated across a downgrade; the